 Resource Controlled The Plug and Play Award BIOS can automatically By configure all the boot and Plug and Play-compatible devices.
-If you select Auto, all the interrupt request (IRQ) and DMA assignment fields disappear, as the BIOS automatically assigns them.
+If you select Auto, all the interrupt request (IRQ) and DMA assignment fields will not appear, as the BIOS automatically assigns them.
+If you select Manual, the IRQ Resources item will appear for your configuration (see below).